Dealing with meltdowns can be more challenging in front of others. From parties to restaurants, learn what to do during public tantrums.

 3. Talk only once your child is calm

 When your child has calmed down, then you can explain the situation.
-Acknowledge his motives or emotions and find a way to relate to his feelings.
+Acknowledge her motives or big emotions and find a way to relate to her feelings.
 Maybe that’s saying, “It gets loud with all those people, doesn’t it?”
 Or “You wanted the balloon but the other boy took it.”

-Then, correct his behavior.
-Let him know it’s wrong to hit other people, or encourage him to use his words next time so people will understand.
+Then, correct your child’s behavior.
+Let her know it’s wrong to hit other people, or encourage her to use her words next time so people can understand.

-Only once he’s calm is it time to say anything.
-Otherwise, he won’t listen, much less remember, any lessons you’re trying to teach when he’s too angry.
+Only once she’s calm is it time to say anything.
+Otherwise, she won’t listen, much less remember, any lessons you’re trying to teach when she’s too angry.

 Read the one mistake you’re making when disciplining your child in front of others.